 Visit Georgetown’s (and D.C.’s) oldest standing structure – the Old Stone House – and see what life was like for the earliest Georgetown residents.

 Grab top-notch pastries, salads, soups and sandwiches at Dog Tag Bakery.
 Employees are veterans who run the bakery while pursuing small business and entrepreneurship courses through a partnership with Georgetown University.

 Rent a bike from Big Wheel Bikes and tour the neighborhood on two wheels.

 Spruce up your house for spring as you take a spin through Georgetown's "design district," Cady’s Alley.

 Eat and play at Pinstripes – where else can you celebrate that strike with a glass of wine?

 Tone up and improve your posture at a Barre3 class.

-Avoid the evening rush hour and spend happy hour outside at Washington Harbour.
+Avoid the evening rush hour and spend happy hour outside enjoying the music, fountains and waterside views at Washington Harbour.

 Wander the side streets and take in the architecture dating back as early as the 1700s.
 Learn more about historic Georgetown at the Peabody Room at the peaceful Georgetown Library.